-We’ve spent many hours searching for wooden toys that are well-crafted, free of lead paint or other toxins, and affordable.
-We’ve curated this list of the best wooden toys for kids to spare you the research and save you time.
+We spent hours hunting down wooden toys that are expertly crafted, free of toxins, and easy on the wallet.
+We curated this list of the best wooden toys for kids to save you time and help you skip the endless research.

 - Realistic cleaning toys